michal-maruska/fork-plugin/windows/README.md

 This step is required for automatic deployment (described later) to work properly.
 In the kbfiltr.inx file (located with the driver source files), find the [DDK\_Ex.Mfg.NT\$ARCH\$] section.
 Change the hardware ID in the %DDK\_Ex% entry from the dummy value to the hardware ID of the PS/2 keyboard on the target computer.
 The following example shows the hardware ID change.

+mmc!
 ```inf
 ; For XP and above
 [DDK_Ex.Mfg.NT$ARCH$]
 ;%DDK_Ex% = kbfiltr, *PNP0BAAD
 %DDK_Ex% = kbfiltr, ACPI\VEN_PNP&DEV_0303
 ```
+Italian keyboard is different!!! so look at the HW-ids of the current driver

 ## Build the sample using Visual Studio